centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-ssl.md

 ### Wizard Mode

-1. Open the `ISPAPI SSL` Addon in the WHMCS Admin Area
+1. Open the `ISPAPI SSL` Addon in the WHMCS Admin Area.
-2. Configure price margin, rounding and further settings to your liking
+2. Fill out the form to your liking.
+   - `Margin type`: Percentage or Fixed Amount.
+   - `Profit margin`: percentage value or amount in your default currency.
+   - `Round to Next`: select the desired rounding value.
+   - `Apply rounding to all currencies`: if active, the rounding will be applied to the prices for currencies.
+   - `Automatic Registration`: select the desired automatic registration behavior for the products.
+   - `Generate product descriptions`: this will add provider logos and feature highlights to the imported products.
+The recommended Order Form Template to leverage this information is Supreme Comparison.
+   - `Generate product groups`: this will create one product group per provider with group features.
+If disabled, all products will be assigned to the same product group.
+Existing products are not affected.
-3. Tick the checkboxes on the products you wish to import or update
+3. Tick the checkboxes on the products you wish to import or update.
-4. Press the Import button
+4. Press the Import button.
+Existing products will be updated, missing products will be automatically created.

 ![GUI]({{ 'assets/images/whmcs/ispapi-ssl/addon.gif' | relative_url }})